Spin the black circle: horizon absorption on non-circular, planar binary black hole dynamics: Tidal heating and torquing on generic planar orbits: analytical results

 \subsection{Results in EOB coordinates}

 Pure \ac{pn} dynamics is known to provide faulty results in the high velocity regime that we will consider in the following sections.
 Results obtained in Sec.~\ref{sec:results} therefore need to be implemented in an \ac{eob} formalism in order for quantitative comparisons with numerical simulations to be possible.
 This can be performed by simply applying the 1.5\ac{pn} canonical transformation from harmonic to \ac{eob} coordinates to the equations describing the tidal heating and torquing in the barycentric frame.
 We do this in two steps, first mapping from harmonic to \ac{adm} coordinates using the results of Refs.~\cite{Damour:2007nc, Bini:2012ji}, and then applying the transformation from \ac{adm} to \ac{eob} coordinates.
 For all calculations, we consider expressions only up to relative 1.5\ac{pn} order.
 This means that, when moving from harmonic to \ac{adm} coordinates, the spin vectors are unchanged~\cite{Damour:2007nc}; the relative position vector $\mbf{x}_h$ receives corrections exclusively due to spin-orbit couplings, as \ac{adm} and harmonic coordinates otherwise coincide at this order, and we switch from harmonic relative velocity $\mbf{v}_h$ to \ac{adm} momenta, $\mbf{p}_a$.
 Conversely, the transformation from \ac{adm} to \ac{eob} coordinates is entirely independent of spin effects, which only enter at 2\ac{pn} order~\cite{Nagar:2011fx}.
-We use rescaled, dimensionless \ac{eob} variables (momenta and radius), related to their physical counterparts (capitalized) by $p_\varphi = P_\varphi/(\mu M), p_r = P_r/\mu, r = R/M$.
-As a final remark before moving on to the outcome of the transformation, in the previous section we retained in the expressions for $dm_1/dt, dS_1/dt$ explicit second time-derivatives of the dynamical variables $r, \varphi$, without replacing them by means of the (harmonic) equations of motion.
+We use rescaled, dimensionless variables (time, \ac{eob} momenta and radius), related to their physical counterparts (capitalized) by $p_\varphi = P_\varphi/(\mu M), p_r = P_r/\mu, r = R/M, t = T/M$.
+From this point on, we will refer to the \ac{eob} rescaled coordinate distance by $r$, and use $r_{h}$ for the harmonic dimensionful radius (and in general a subscript ${}_h$ for quantities expressed in harmonic coordinates).
+For consistency, when using EOB coordinates we also switch to the dimensionless angular momentum variables $\hS_{1,2} = S_{1,2}/M^2$.
+Throughout this work, we use the \emph{initial} total mass $M$ of the system as a simple scaling factor, never considering its evolution due to tidal heating; this is done for simplicity, and to better focus on the angular momentum flux itself without the confounding effect of the variation of both \acp{bh}' masses.
+Therefore, in particular, $\dot{\hS}_{1,2}=\dot{S}_{1,2}/M^2$.
+As a final remark before moving on to the outcome of the transformation, in the previous section we retained in the expressions for $dm_1/dt, dS_1/dt$ explicit second time-derivatives of the dynamical variables $r_h, \varphi_h$, without replacing them by means of the (harmonic) equations of motion.
 However, when switching to \ac{eob} coordinates it is necessary to make use of them in order for the final results to only depend on the \ac{eob} canonical variables ($r, p_{r}, \varphi, p_{\varphi}$).
-Since said second order derivatives only appear starting at \ac{nlo}, Newtonian-level equations of motion are sufficient for our purposes.
+Since said second order derivatives only appear starting at \ac{nlo}, Newtonian-level equations of motion are sufficient for this purpose.

 The expressions we obtain after applying the transformation are: \begin{widetext}

 \end{widetext}